loading

 How to run Backstop locally

-⚠️ Although the whole idea of Backstop is to test against master as the reference, the best use of local Backstop however, is probably just for a sanity checks.
-This is mainly cause the local screenshot doesn't produce the same capture as the one ran in CI.
+⚠️ Although the idea of Backstop is to test against a reference, we can run a singular copy for sanity checks such as naming issues.
+The local snapshot doesn't produce the same capture as the one ran in CI.

 (No comparison) Snapshot for debugging purposes